 The Bodhisatta was once an ascetic.
 A female goat got separated from her herd and ran into a panther.
-She first tried to sweet talk it into sparing her life, then tried talking tough and then begging.
+She first tried to sweet talk it into sparing her life, then tried talking tough, and then begged.
 But nothing worked and the panther ate her.
 The Bodhisatta saw this happen.

 The Bodhisatta was once a vulture.
 He warned his son, who cared for him and his mother in their old age, not to fly too high, but he ignored this advice and was smashed to death by fierce winds.
 The Bodhisatta criticized those who ignore advice from their elders.

 (Duplicate of Jataka #371) The Bodhisatta was once a prince.
 A king had conquered the Bodhisatta’s kingdom and killed his parents.
-He became the king’s personal assistant to seek revenge.
-When the opportunity arrived the Bodhisatta threatened to kill him, but didn’t.
+To seek revenge, he became this king’s personal assistant.
+When the opportunity arrived, the Bodhisatta threatened to kill him, but didn’t.
 The king repented and gave him back the family kingdom.

 The Bodhisatta was once a parrot.
 He loved living in a particular fig tree and after it stopped bearing fruit and died, he stayed behind out of loyalty.
 Indra, king of the gods, was so impressed that he gave the tree life again.

 The Bodhisatta was once an ascetic.
-While staying in the royal park one time he saw the queen naked, and overcome with lust they began an affair.
-When the king asked about it, the Bodhisatta confessed and was able to overcome his lust.
+While staying in the royal park one time, he saw the queen naked; and overcome with lust, they began an affair.
+When the king asked about it, the Bodhisatta confessed and was able to overcome his desire.

 The Bodhisatta was once an ascetic.
 Indra, king of the gods, was jealous of the Bodhisatta’s intense virtue and so schemed with the king to destroy it.
 The king offered his gorgeous daughter as a wife if the Bodhisatta performed an animal sacrifice.
 Struck by lust, he agreed, but before doing the killing he came to his senses and refused.